go4zeeshan/testgit/README.txt

 This is my README.txt file created to drill Git!

-Let us see how the Git works
+Let us see how the Git works.This is the first Edit *&^&

 ****** EDITED ******
  This section is added in the branch